 By December 1922, when all Christians were ordered out of the new Republic of Turkey, everyone was exhausted.
 But the seeds of a new generation were saved.

-Thanks to access to the personal letters and private documents of Susan Wealthy Orvis, and excerpts of letters from the other missionaries and relief workers, I am piecing together the richly detailed story of a relatively untold American and Canadian humanitarian effort.
+Thanks to access to the personal letters and private documents of Susan Wealthy Orvis, and excerpts of letters from the other missionaries and relief workers, I have pieced together the richly detailed story of a relatively untold American and Canadian humanitarian effort.

 Why will this book be relevant for a contemporary audience?
 Every chapter eerily echoes current events in Turkey, Syria and elsewhere.
 If we pay attention and take positive action, perhaps we can prevent another genocide . . . or two.